Gyanendra of Nepal: Abolition of the monarchy

-On 27 May 2008, the meeting decided to give Gyanendra fifteen days to vacate the palace and decided that the first meeting would be held the next day at 11 am; however, it was delayed due to the indecision among the leading parties on power-sharing and the nomination of 26 members of the Constituent Assembly.
+On 27 May 2008, the Constituent Assembly decided to give Gyanendra fifteen days to vacate the palace and scheduled its first session for the next day at 11 am; however, it was delayed due to the indecision among the leading parties on power-sharing and the nomination of 26 members of the Constituent Assembly.

-On 28 May 2008, the monarchy was officially given no place in the amended constitution of 1990 and was replaced by a republic.
-This was done by the Constituent Assembly, without a referendum.
+On 28 May 2008, the monarchy was formally abolished after the Constituent Assembly voted to amend the constitution to refer to the country as a republic.
 Gyanendra accepted the decision in the following days.
-As he was required to leave Narayanhiti, he asked the government to make residential arrangements for him on 1 June, and on 4 June the government decided to give Nagarjuna Palace to Gyanendra.
+As he was required to leave the Narayanhiti Palace, he asked the government to make residential arrangements for him on 1 June, and on 4 June the government decided to give Nagarjuna Palace to Gyanendra.